-|Best application for use:||This score was developed for teachers who are using TBL in their classrooms.|
+|Best application for use:||This score was developed for teachers who are using Team-Based Learning in their classrooms.|

 Normalised Personal Result (NPR)

-|What is it:||The Normalised Personal Result method awards the AVERAGE student in the team the Team Result.
+|What is it:||The Normalised Personal Result method awards the AVERAGE student in the team the ‘Team Result’.
 All remaining students are awarded a personal result above or below the Team Result depending on whether their Team-Based Learning score is above or below that team’s average Team-Based Learning score.|